 Employees may carpool with a partner whose destination is away from the campus.
 Carpool routes must meet a standard of reasonableness determined by the campus Transportation Coordinator.
 Special carpool parking is provided for those with carpool permits.
 Contact the Transportation Coordinator during the first 2 weeks of each quarter to register your carpool and obtain a permit.

-Short-term visitor permits can be purchased from the automated dispensers located in the South visitor parking lots for 25 cents or $2, depending on the time frame you choose.
-One-day permits ($3) are available from either the automated dispensers located in the North or South parking lots (valid for day of purchase only), or the Cashier's Office (valid for a future date).
-This permit allows you to park in any lot except for Visitors, DSHS/WorkSource lot or the garage; please heed campus signage for additional limits for reserved, carpool or disability spaces.
+Short-term visitor permits can be purchased from the automated dispensers located in the North and South visitor lots, the North lot (enter on 100th st), and the South Lot.
+A permit valid 0-2 hours may be purchased for $4, or a full day for $6 (valid for day of purchase only).
+Short term single day permits are also available at the Cashier's Office (valid for a future date).
+This permit allows you to park in any lot except for Visitor, DSHS/WorkSource (Southwest) lot or the garage; please heed campus signage for additional limits for reserved, carpool or disability spaces.

 Permits for visitors, guests, and guest lecturers are available from the security office.
 Requests for guest permits must be made by a campus official to: Jeff Young, Safety and Security Director, and must include: the name of the sponsoring group; date, time and location of the meeting, class or seminar; and the number of people attending.